nununo/works2.nunogodinho.com/content/works/kailash/index.md

 categories: [words]
 tags: [kailash, portuguese, tibet]
 year: [2006]
-draft: true
+draft: false
 ---

-«A última peregrinação a Kailash» (The last pilgrimage to Kailash) is a photo-reportage I wrote describing my (somewhat illegal) attempt to visit the famous Kailash sacred mountain during my trip to Tibet.
+**A última peregrinação a Kailash** (The last pilgrimage to Kailash) is a photo-reportage I wrote describing my (somewhat illegal) attempt to visit the famous Kailash sacred mountain during my trip to Tibet.
 <!--more-->

 If you understand Portuguese you can read it [here][1].